 Sunny’s parents have smartphones, but a large illuminated screen would hold Sunny’s visual attention, experts told them.

 Sunny has used Apple devices in early intervention sessions and had taken to it like a duck to water.
 In a dim room where the overhead lights are off and the blinds are closed, Sunny is able to fix and follow brightly illuminated objects above him.

 An iPad at home would also mean that Sunny could access engaging apps that incorporate high contrast images and patterns, sound and movement.

 These activities will help to gain Sunny’s attention and retain his visual attention for longer periods.
 It’s also easier for Sunny to see, plus far more motivating than other visuals that have more complexity and no illumination.

 Variety grants an iPad

-Sunny’s parents applied for a grant to be able to purchase an iPad for Sunny, approaching Variety, the children’s charity for children in need.
+Sunny’s parents applied for a grant to be able to purchase an iPad for Sunny, approaching Variety – the Children’s Charity.

-The charity funded the purchase of the ipad also comes with a screen reader, font sizing and a range of useful apps built into the device without needing to add additional software, including a VoiceOver function on the screen so that Sunny can hear the device.
+We funded the purchase of the iPad also comes with a screen reader, font sizing and a range of useful apps built into the device without needing to add additional software, including a VoiceOver function on the screen so that Sunny can hear the device.